Springer (orca): Life in community

 The bond between Springer and Nodales turned out to not be as strong as a normal mother-offspring bond in killer whales, however.
 Springer has since often been seen with Nawitti, a 12-year-old female from the A4 pod, and with Springer's great-aunt Yakat.
 On July 15, she was reportedly visiting Robson Bight, a favorite "rubbing beach" for local orcas.
 OrcaLab reported that she used the opportunity to rub off temporary suction cups researchers attached to her before her release.
 Monitors were pleased with the developments.

-"It's a good start," said Dr. Barrett-Lennard.
+"It's a good start," said Barrett-Lennard.

-Dr. John Nightingale, Director of the Vancouver Aquarium, stated on ABC World News Tonight With Peter Jennings, "I've been a fascinated spectator, watching these whales get used to each other and her integration into her larger family group."
+John Nightingale, the director of the Vancouver Aquarium, stated on ABC World News Tonight With Peter Jennings, "I've been a fascinated spectator, watching these whales get used to each other and her integration into her larger family group."

 Springer has been sighted each year with her pod.
-"Springer is in excellent condition," reported Dr. Spong in an OrcaLab press release.
+"Springer is in excellent condition," reported Spong in an OrcaLab press release.
 "There can now be no question about the success of the return project as it is clear that Springer has resumed living a normal social life among her kin and community."

-KING 5 News (NBC Seattle) reported, "It was a daring, dangerous and highly publicized effort, and now it appears it worked."
+KING 5 News reported, "It was a daring, dangerous and highly publicized effort, and now it appears it worked."

 Motherhood

-In July 2013, Springer was sighted with a calf, named A104, measuring about 2.5 metres long.
-"That leaves no doubt the young whale was accepted by and is thriving with her pod," said environmental reporter Gary Chittim of KING 5 News (NBC Seattle).
-The history of Springer's story, and her successful reintroduction into a wild pod, has set the precedent for the rescue and repatriation of other possible captive orca worldwide.
+On July 4, 2013, Springer was sighted with a calf named A104, measuring about 2.5 meters long.
+"That leaves no doubt the young whale was accepted by and is thriving with her pod," said environmental reporter Gary Chittim of KING 5 News.
+The history of Springer's story, and her successful reintroduction into a wild pod, has set the precedent for the rescue and repatriation of another possible captive orca worldwide.
 This calf was later nicknamed Spirit.

-Springer was first seen with her second calf, Storm on June 6, 2017.
-It was estimated to have been born about six months earlier.
-Said Dr. Lance Barrett-Lennard: "Her rescue, relocation, reunification with relatives and transition to motherhood is an incredible story.
+Springer was first seen with her second calf, Storm, on June 6, 2017.
+It was estimated that she has been born about six months earlier.
+Lance Barrett-Lennard commented: "Her rescue, relocation, reunification with relatives and transition to motherhood is an incredible story.
 I see it as testimony to both the resiliency of killer whales as a species and to the wonderful things we humans can do when we work together on behalf of — rather than against — nature."
-Since then, Springer and her calves have spent less and less time with the A24s and have eventually broken off to form their own matrilineal group known as the A73s in honour of their namesake who is also the leader of the new pod.
+Since then, Springer and her calves have spent less and less time with the A24s and have eventually broken off to form their own matrilineal group known as the A73s in honor of their namesake who is also the leader of the new pod.
 During the summer, Springer can be seen with Spirit and Storm, who are also the only other members of her new pod.
 Observations by the photogrammetry project at Ocean Wise in 2021 confirmed that Springer is pregnant with her potential third confirmed offspring.